-Professional film stock are easier to push, have greater dynamic range, and latitude, which is why they cost more.
+Professional film stock are easier to push, have improved latitude, and dynamic range, which is why they will cost you more.

-The bigger the ISO of the film, the less light will be needed to get a film frame.
-This comes at the expense of larger sized film grain.
+The bigger the film’s ISO, the less light is needed to capture a photo.
+This comes at the expense of larger film grain.

-A flash, fast lens, and/or tripod will help you with longer exposure times.
-Using a high-speed ISO 400 or ISO 800 film will help make the extra accessories not needed.
+To avoid this you’ll need to use a flash, tripod, and/or fast lens.
+Using a high speed ISO 400 or ISO 800 film will likely make the additional accessories not needed.

-Film latitude is the amount of stops a film can be overexposed while still producing adequate photographs.
-Pro films have a larger latitude paired with a somewhat higher cost.
+Film latitude is the number of stops film can be overexposed while producing satisfactory results.
+Professional films have a larger latitude to go along with a slightly increased cost.

-Negative film has more latitude when compared to reversal film.
-That is one of the reasons it’s deemed to be harder to shoot.
+Negative film has a larger amount of latitude when compared to transparency film.
+That is a reason why it’s deemed to be challenging to use.

-The difference between the brightest and darkest details of a photograph is described as dynamic range.
-Sections of a photograph that are not in this range will be seen as white overexposed highlights or completely black underexposed shadows.
+Dynamic range is the difference between the shadows and highlights details of a picture that can be recorded.
+Sections of an image that do not fit in this range will be rendered as totally white overexposed highlights or totally black underexposed shadows.